wemiibidun/password_generator/README.md

 # Password Generator
-I built a password generator app that can be used to generate random passwords.
-The passwords generated are a mixture of number, letters and symbols.
+This is a password generator app that can be used to generate random passwords.
+The password generated are a mixture of number, letters and symbols.

 ## Table of contents